olgaminaeva/gen-ai-coding/learners/setup.md

 ## Data Sets

-For this lesson, we'll work with datasets tracking atmospheric CO2 levels, specifically the Trends in Atmospheric Carbon Dioxide dataset, available [here](https://datahub.io/core/co2-ppm).
+For this lesson, we will work with datasets tracking atmospheric CO2 levels, specifically the Trends in Atmospheric Carbon Dioxide dataset, available [here](https://datahub.io/core/co2-ppm).
 This dataset, sourced from the U.S. Government's Earth System Research Laboratory, Global Monitoring Division, includes two primary series:

 1. Mauna Loa Series – The longest continuous record of atmospheric CO₂ concentrations, dating back to 1958, from measurements at Mauna Loa Observatory in Hawaii.

 2. Global Average Series – A calculated global average of atmospheric CO₂ levels from marine surface sites worldwide.

-During the exercises, we’ll download and analyze these datasets together, so there’s no need to prepare or download anything in advance.
+During the exercises, we will download and analyze these datasets together, so there’s no need to prepare or download anything in advance.

 ## Setting Up Your Python Environment

-1. Installing Python
+### Installing Python

 For the practical exercises in this lesson, we will use Python.
 If Python isn't already installed on your system, download it from the [official Python website](https://www.python.org/downloads/) and follow the provided instructions for installation.

-2. Setting Up a Virtual Environment
+### Setting Up a Virtual Environment

 To ensure a consistent and isolated Python environment, we recommend using a virtual environment.
 Virtual environments allow you to manage dependencies specific to each project without affecting other Python projects or your global Python setup.

-Install `virtualenv` if it's not already available by running:
+Install [`virtualenv`](https://virtualenv.pypa.io/en/latest/installation.html) if it's not already available by running:

 ```bash
 pip install virtualenv